 When the grace of God deposits the Spirit of the living God inside of you and inside of me, it gives us power and a new set of desires to say no to what’s ungodly.

 And one talks about your relationship with yourself, one is about your relationship with other people, and the third word is your relationship with God.
 And it says it produces self-discipline.
-It means God has not given us a spirit of fear but a spirit of self-discipline.
+It’s the word, God has not given us a spirit of fear but a spirit of self-discipline.

 The Spirit of God begins to allow you to arrange your life in ways that produce the life of Christ.
 You’re not just pushed here and there by the passions and desires and the feedback in the media of the world.

-Let me ask you, if you will, I want to read this passage and I’d ask you, if you would, just turn, turn if you would, to Matthew chapter 7 because according to Jesus, this is really, really big and really important and what I notice about Jesus is He seems to talk about the biggest issues in our lives and the problems they had then and the problems we have now are all the same.
+Let me ask you, if you will, I want to read this passage and just turn if you would, to Matthew chapter 7 because according to Jesus, this is really, really big and really important and what I notice about Jesus is He seems to talk about the biggest issues in our lives and the problems they had then and the problems we have now are all the same.

 Matthew chapter 7, I pick it up at verse 15.
 It’s toward the end of the Sermon on the Mount.
 He is describing what it means to be a follower of His.
 And we have a warning.
 It says, “Watch out for false prophets, they come in sheep’s clothing, but inwardly they are ferocious wolves.”
 Question: Well how would you watch out for them?
 “By their fruit, you will recognize them.”

 Then He gives this rhetorical question that, you know, in the day people would go, “Duh, of course.”
 He says, “Do people pick grapes from thorn bushes?”
 No. “Or figs from thistles?”
 Well, of course not.
 “Likewise, every good tree bears good fruit, but a bad tree bears bad fruit.”